peteroupc/peteroupc.github.io/random.md

 <a id=Implementing_RNGs_in_Programming_Languages></a>
 ## Implementing RNGs in Programming Languages

-As much as possible, **applications should use existing libraries and techniques** that already meet the requirements for cryptographic and statistical RNGs.
+As much as possible, **applications SHOULD use existing libraries and techniques** that already meet the requirements for cryptographic and statistical RNGs.

 The following table lists application programming interfaces (APIs) for cryptographic and statistical RNGs for popular programming languages.
 Note the following: